NTUDeepSpeed/Recruitment_Hackathon_2627/slides/workshop_slides.md

 ---

 # Nodes
+- An executable program or a running process that performs some kind of task
-- Responsible for a single, modular purpose
+- One node is responsible for a single task

+---
+# A need for communication
 - 3 different types of data transfer
     - Publisher - Subscriber
     - Services
     - Actions

----
-# Messages
-I am a message yay

 ---